ADGEfficiency/data-science-south/content/blog/hypermodern-python-2025.md

 )
 ```

-We can now validate data using this schema.
-The validation will:
+We can now validate data using this schema, which will check data types. along with our checks on the `sales` and the `region` columns:

-- Check data types match (DateTime, float, str)
-- Ensure sales values are within bounds (0 to 10000)
-- Verify regions are valid (North, South, East, West)
-- Convert date strings to DateTime objects (coerce=True)

 ```python
 data = pl.DataFrame({